yadamit/yadamit/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final year undergraduate, majoring in Computer Science and Engineering at Indian Institute of Technology Kanpur.
-At IIT Kanpur, I had the previlege to work on many projects with amazing professors and students.
-I recently completed my summer internship at Samsung Research Institute Bangalore, where I worked in SAIT (Samsung Advanced Institute of Technology) team.
+I am working as a software engineer at [Samsung Research Institute Bangalore](https://research.samsung.com/sri-b).
+I majored in Computer Science and Engineering from [Indian Institute of Technology Kanpur](https://www.iitk.ac.in/).
+At IIT Kanpur, I had the previlege to work on many projects with amazing professors and colleagues.

-I am currently looking for Masters / Research Assistant opportunities.
+At the end of my third year, I did a summer internship at Samsung Research Institute Bangalore.
+I also had a wonderful opportunity to study at [Aalto University, Finland](https://www.aalto.fi/en) for one semester as an exchange student.

 Much of my undergrad research concerns reinforcement learning and computer vision.
+Apart from academics, I enjoy cycling and playing Ultimate.

 Download my CV [here](files/CV.pdf).